Remortgage For Debt Consolidation – Updated May 2026

 - Small valuation fees around £275

-- 1st UK Money have lenders not available on the popular but often biased comparison websites
+- 1st UK Mortgages have lenders not available on the popular but often biased comparison websites

 Remortgage For Debt Consolidation – Pre-Decision In Principle Application Form: